jonathan-noble/SpotiFace/README.md

   * The back-end, built in Python with the microframework Flask, consists of a face detection with image processing techniques, and a machine-learning model powered by the VGG-16 network which can recognize the user's captured facial expression and post the aforementioned highest predicted emotion – ranging from six classes of emotion: happy, sad, angry, neutral, scared and surprised – back to the application.

-The main goal of this project is to provide a supplementary approach for accessibility in music applications and initiate convenience for users where promptly deciding to browse or search for a playlist can be mitigated by a feature utilizing the state-of-the-art technologies applied with Deep Learning.
+The primary aim of this project is to enhance accessibility in music applications by providing an alternative approach that streamlines user convenience.
+It reduces the need for manual playlist browsing or searching through a feature that leverages cutting-edge Deep Learning technologies.

 The computer vision fundamentals, deep learning knowledge and sample codes that have significantly aided the Facial Expression Recognition (FER) model is from a book bundle "Deep Learning For Computer Vision" by Dr. Adrian Rosebrock.
 Moreover, the dataset I acquired is from a [Kaggle Contest](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).
 The aforementioned FER model is stored under the **fer_model** directory.